 Figure 3: Vendors’ Product Scores for Multiconstituency Access Management Use Case

 What Makes Ping Identity Stand Out?

 We are taking this opportunity to proudly reflect on the incredible year we’ve had.

 We believe this recognition wouldn’t be possible without the amazing passion, feedback and support that our customers have provided.
 We’re lucky to partner with brilliant security and business leaders who push us every day to innovate faster to solve real-world problems.

 Ping customers are transforming their organizations through the power of identity—building digital business models with identity at the center and deploying IAM solutions more broadly than ever.
 HP delivers a simplified, engaging experience to 150+ million customers and partners via a unified identity ecosystem.
-We’re proud to be trusted by over 60% of the Fortune 100 and be recognized with a class-leading Net Promoter Score of 65.
+We’re proud to be trusted by over half of the Fortune 100 and be recognized with a class-leading Net Promoter Score of 65.

 Nothing is more fulfilling than to see our customers succeed with identity at scale.
 It’s only through our customer’s successes that Ping can obtain such high recognition, and ensuring their success is ingrained in our culture.

 New Acquisitions in Dynamic Authorization and Personal Identity